dpwivagg/lidar/README.md

 - The Point Cloud Library (PCL) is used in this project.
 PCL can be downloaded at [http://www.pointclouds.org/downloads/](http://www.pointclouds.org/downloads/).
 - Python dependencies include Scikit Learn for the Mean-Shift algorithm, Numpy, and the TF transformations library.
-These can be installed with `pip install -r requirements.txt` in the project root.
+These can be installed with Pip.

 ## Setup
 1. Clone this repository into your existing Catkin workspace using Git